hughsk/npm-stats/README.md

 # npm-stats #

 Convenience module for getting back data from an NPM registry.
-All of the methods return a JSON stream, or take a callback.
+All of the methods return a JSON stream, and/or take a callback.
-Where specified, some methods of them take an optional options object as well.
+Where specified, some methods take an optional options object as well.

 ## API ##